ansys/pyensight/doc/source/calc_functions.rst

     * - scalar
       - scalar variable
     * - viewport number
-      - The viewport number showing part(s) the variable is being computed on, from the same camera view as part to map from
+      - The viewport number showing parts the variable is being computed on, from the same camera view as part to map from
     * - Undefined value limit